 giantswarm/mcp-opsgenie

-Also available: burakdirin/mcp-opsgenie provides a more comprehensive OpsGenie MCP server with tools, resources, and prompts for incident management and post-incident analysis. daviddykeuk/opsgenie-mcp is a simpler alerts-focused alternative.
+Also available (maintained status unknown): burakdirin/mcp-opsgenie — tools, resources, and prompts for OpsGenie incident management. daviddykeuk/opsgenie-mcp — simpler alerts-focused alternative.

 iLert/mcp-ilert